ASIS&T SIG/MET WORKSHOP SPONSORED BY ELSEVIER’S ICSR

-NOTE: If you are eligible and would like to be considered for the student paper award, please tick the box in the Student Contribution section certifying that “[t]his contribution was solely written by students and/or doctoral candidates” on the submission page, even if the co-authors are non-student.
+NOTE: If you are eligible and would like to be considered for the student paper award, please indicate (student) on the name of the file as Metrics21_FirstAuthorLastName_SubmissionType(student) , even if the co-authors are non-student.

 The winners of both awards will be decided by a double-blind peer review process from the accepted submissions.
-We offer a cash prize of $1000 for Best Paper Award (sponsored by Altmetric and Dimensions) and $1000 for Best Student Paper Award.
 The awards will be decided before presentations take place, but the authors must present at the workshop to qualify.

-- Shenmeng Xu, University of North Carolina at Chapel Hill, Chapel Hill, NC, USA (firstname.lastname@example.org)
+- Shenmeng Xu, University of North Carolina at Chapel Hill, Chapel Hill, USA